itstiffchen/Webscraping-via-XML-and-R/README.md

 # webscrapingwow
 scraping Stackoverflow using XML in R
+used regular expressions too